Approximations for the Caputo derivative (II): Approximation for the Caputo derivative of order 4-

-\section{Approximation for the Caputo Derivative of Order $\boldsymbol{4-\aaaa}$}
+\section{Approximation for the Caputo derivative of order 4-\textalpha}

-The construction of approximation \eqref{4_2} is based on the trapezoidal approximation for the fractional integral and the second-order backward difference approximation for the first derivative on each subinterval.
-The coefficient $C_8(\aaaa)$ of the term $y''_n h^{2-\aaaa}$ in the expansion of approximation \eqref{4_2} is greater than the coefficient $C_{1}(\aaaa)$ of the $L1$ approximation.
-The midpoint approximation for the definite integral is around twice more accurate than the trapezoidal approximation.
-In this section we use the Fourier transform method to derive approximations \eqref{5_1} and \eqref{5_2} for the Caputo derivative of order $2-\aaaa$ and $2$ based on the midpoint approximation for the fractional integral.
-The coefficient $C_{10}(\aaaa)$ of approximation \eqref{5_1} is smaller than $C_1(\aaaa)$.
-The accuracy of the numerical solutions of Equation I, Equation II and Equation III which use approximation \eqref{5_1} for the Caputo derivative is higher than the accuracy of the numerical solutions which use the $L1$ approximation \eqref{2_1}.
-The exponential Fourier Transform of the function $y$ is defined as
+Approximation \eqref{4_2} is constructed in \cite{Dimitrov2018} and it is related to the trapezoidal approximation for the fractional integral in the definition of the Caputo derivative \eqref{CD}.
+The absolute value of the coefficient $C_{13}(\aaaa)$ of the term of order ${2-\aaaa}$ in the expansion formula of approximation \eqref{4_2} is greater than the absolute value of the coefficient $C_{2}(\aaaa)$ of the L1 approximation.
+In this section we use the Fourier transform and \eqref{4_1} to derive approximations \eqref{5_1} and \eqref{5_2} for the Caputo derivative, and their expansion formulas of order $4-\aaaa$, which are related to the the midpoint approximation of the fractional integral in the definition of the Caputo derivative.
+The absolute value of the coefficient $C_{15}(\aaaa)$ of the term of order $2-\aaaa$ in the expansion formula of approximation \eqref{5_1} is smaller than $|C_2(\aaaa)|$.
+From the midpoint approximation for the fractional integral in the definition of the Caputo derivative: